rakshitgondwal/rakshitgondwal/README.md

 ## <div align="left">Hi there!
 I am Rakshit.</div>

 - I am passionate about everything DevOps and all Cloud Native things.
 I love to learn and give back by contributing to open source and communities.
-- I am currently working at Summit Technology Group India as a Cloud Engineering Intern.
+- I am currently working at Summit Technology Group as a Cloud Engineering Intern.
 - I am also an Approver for the Keptn project which is a CNCF incubating project.
 - Earlier, I have worked as an LFX'23 Fall Mentee for the Kyverno project.
 - I have also worked as a Google Summer of Code'23 Mentee for the CNCF organization under the Keptn Project in Summer 2023.